PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused collapse-owner, channel-shuffle boundary, layout-recovery, terminal-orchestration, and architecture gate is `365 passed in 20.07s`.

+Channel-shuffle/Gather orchestration now returns the ordered two-to-seven child result tuple already produced by its recovery runner.
+The local helper propagates it, and the guarded full-post plus unguarded late-base calls retain raw tuples under phase targets.
+All eight policy combinations, pass order, shared scope, diagnostics, and boundaries remain unchanged.

+This checkpoint extends the expanded related gate to `1736 passed in 31.42s`;
+the focused all-policy runner, helper, pass-efficiency, layout-recovery, terminal-orchestration, and architecture gate is `348 passed in 19.69s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.